Macaulay2/M2/M2/INSTALL-CMake.md

 There are also 7 libraries that must be found on the system.
 On Ubuntu, install `libopenblas-dev libeigen3-dev libxml2-dev libreadline-dev libomp-dev libtbb-dev libgdbm-dev`.
 In addition, install `libatomic-ops-dev`, though this dependency will be removed soon.
+The equivalent Homebrew packages are `eigen libxml2 readline libomp tbb gdbm` and `libatomic_ops`.

 A quick build involves the following steps:
 ```